ZermbaGerd/scute-swarm/README.md

 ## How to Use
 Take a look at INSTALLATION.md for guidance on downloading and enabling ComputerCraft.

 Once that's done, re-enter the world and place down a Miney Crafting Turtle (a turtle equipped with a diamond pickaxe and a crafting table).
-Place 1 piece of Sugar Cane, 2 Birch Saplings, and one Crafting Table into its inventory.
+Place 1 piece of Sugar Cane, 2 Birch Saplings, 1 Lava Bucket, and 1 Crafting Table into its inventory.
 Then, you can run this command to download the installer for the program:

     wget "https://raw.githubusercontent.com/ZermbaGerd/scute-swarm/refs/heads/main/scripts/installer.lua" installer